zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/wiki/going-further/create-server-ios.md

 Although PojavLauncher is mainly client-side, you still can launch a server with it!

 Currently, PojavLauncher iOS supports servers up to the latest Minecraft version.
+(Requires Java 16)

 # How to launch a Minecraft server using terminal